mate-academy/layout_product-cards/checklist.md

 - check your classes, are they ok? do they follow BEM methodology?
 - don't add border to the button on hover.
 Add it to initial button state and make `transparent`
 - are you sure you've polished your code? :)
+- BEM block should't have outer styles(like margin)